cioos-siooc/explore-cioos/README.md

 # CEDA - CIOOS Exploration and Data Discovery

+## Starting using docker

 1. Install or upgrade docker.
 New versions of Docker include `docker compose`
 1. Rename sample.env to .env and change any settings if needed.
 If you are running on your local machine these settings don't need to change
 1. `docker compose up -d` to start all services.
 This will take a few minute to download, build, create the database schema.
 1. Start your python3 environment, eg `python3 -m venv venv && source venv/bin/activate`
-1. Run scraper to load data, this will take up to an hour or so.
+1. Run scraper to load data.
 From this directory, run:
-   `sh data_loader.sh`
+   `sh data_loader.sh` to load all data or `sh data_loader_test.sh` to just load one dataset for testing purposes
 1. See website at <http://localhost:5050>

 ## Production deployment